mrOttoW/vite-wordpress/README.md

 - Compiles and outputs JavaScript, CSS, and other assets directly into WordPress-ready formats.
 - Glob options to configure input paths.
+- Complete Vite development server & HMR (Hot Module Replacement) integration.
+- JSX/React code supported in `.js` files instead of using `.jsx`.
+- Support for WP Interactivity API blocks.
+  - Scripts with `@wordpress/interactivity` imports will be compiled as modules.
+  - The Vite development server will enable HMR for WP Interactivity API blocks.
 - Automatically externalizes WordPress globals like `wp` and libraries like `React` to reduce bundle sizes.
-  - Includes a preset of globals for wp dependencies and other common libraries in WordPress like react, react-dom, jquery, lodash etc.. (see src/globals.ts) with the option to add additional globals.
+  - Includes a preset of globals for wp dependencies and other common libraries in WordPress like react, react-dom, jquery, lodash etc.. (see src/globals.ts) with option to add additional globals.
-  - Uses `rollup-plugin-external-globals` plugin under the hood to ensure globals are NOT using "import" in non modules (WP Interactivity API) in compiled files but are defined externally.
+  - Uses `rollup-plugin-external-globals` plugin under the hood to ensure that globals are not imported for non-modules in compiled files but are instead defined externally.
-- JSX/React code supported in `.js` files instead of using `.jsx`.
 - Paths in (block).json files like `file:./index.js` will be resolved with hashed file names when `manifest` is enabled.
 - Automatically reloads PHP files during development.
 - Preserved folder structure in the output directory.
-- Complete Vite development server & HMR (Hot Module Replacement) integration.
 - Use vite `development` mode to compile unminified with sourcemaps (sourcemaps are also included during `serve` command)
 - All configurations can be overridden using Vite's default configuration options.